 Turtle Town is located on the coastline between Nahuna Point and Black Sand Beach in Maui.
 Maluaka Beach is by far the best spot to hit up for some snorkeling when you’re in Turtle Town!
 It is well known for its fairly high population of Hawaiian sea turtles!

 It is not as well known as other beaches on the island.
-This is perfect for those who are looking for a less crowded beach, and a more intimate snorkel adventure.
+This is perfect for those who are looking for a less crowded beach.
+It is a more intimate snorkel adventure.
 Now, if you want to see some sea turtles without having to actually snorkel, check out my post on the secret turtle town in Maui.
 Check out this amazing footage captured while snorkeling in Maui.

 Be prepared to see Eagle Rays, and be greeted by giant sea turtles while doing some of the most incredible Maui Snorkeling!
 The area is flooded with fish, and you’ll even spot some small white tip sharks!
 Fret not, the little sharks are more afraid of you then you should be of them (although to be perfectly honest I was freaked out!)